OnetapInc/chromy/README.md

  - Controlling Chrome via Chrome DevTools Protocol.
  - Supports mobile emulation.
- - No need to prepare display such as xvfb.
+ - No need to prepare a screen such as xvfb.

 ## Requirements